wp-plugins/birchschedule/readme.txt

 * Client Management
 * Multiple-currency support
 * Config date and time format
+* Set the first day of the week
 * Supported languages: English, Dutch(by Edwin ten Brink), German (by Edwin ten Brink), Spanish (by Juan Viñas)

 = Desired Businesses =